brian8128/siamese/README.md

 21 were used as training data and 9 as test data.

 Accelerometers and gyros both record along x, y and z axes giving 6 features per timestep.
-Curators of the dataset added three additional features per timestep.
-We achieved better performance omitting these features.
+Curators of the dataset added three additional features per timestep attempting to remove the effect of gravity from the accellerameter data.
+We achieved better model performance by omitting these features.

 ![data viz](images/walking_raw_large.png)